Hampden County Court Records

 | Palmer Juvenile Court | 235 Sykes Street, Suite 3, Palmer, MA 01069 | (413) 283-1057 |

-Records may also be requested by mail or email.
+Records can also be requested by mail or email.
 Written requests should specify the case number (if known), the names of the parties, the type of document needed, and any applicable fees.
-The Superior Court clerk’s office can be reached by email at Hampden.clerksoffice@jud.state.ma.us.
-Most clerk’s offices operate Monday through Friday.
-The Superior Court keeps hours of 8:30 a.m. to 4:30 p.m., while the Probate and Family Court main office is open 8:00 a.m. to 4:00 p.m.
+The Superior Court clerk's office can be reached by email at Hampden.clerksoffice@jud.state.ma.us.
+Most clerks' offices operate Monday through Friday — the Superior Court from 8:30 a.m. to 4:30 p.m., and the Probate and Family Court main office from 8:00 a.m. to 4:00 p.m.

 Are Court Records Public in Hampden County?

 Massachusetts operates under a strong presumption of openness for court records.
-The Massachusetts Public Records Law grants the public a right of access to government records, and the Trial Court’s own rules extend this principle to case files maintained by clerk’s offices across the state.
-Under the Uniform Rules on Public Access to Court Records, court documents are accessible unless a specific statute, court order, or rule provides otherwise.
+The Massachusetts Public Records Law gives the public the right to access government records, and the Trial Court's own rules extend that principle to case files held by clerks' offices statewide.
+Under the Uniform Rules on Public Access to Court Records, court documents are generally accessible unless a specific statute, court order, or rule restricts them.

 Records generally open to the public include: